-NetSol Technologies, Inc. (f/k/a NetSol International, Inc.) ("NetSol") is in the business of information technology ("I/T") services.
+NetSol Technologies, Inc. (f/k/a NetSol International, Inc.) ("NetSol") is an end-to-end information technology ("I/T") and business consulting services provider for the lease and finance, banking and financial services industries.
 Since we were founded in 1997, we have developed enterprise solutions that help clients use I/T more efficiently in order to improve their operations and profitability and to achieve business results.
 Our focus has remained the lease and finance, banking and financial services industries.
-We operate on a global basis with locations in the U.S., Europe, East Asia and Asia Pacific.
-By utilizing our worldwide resources, we believe we have been able to deliver high quality, cost-effective I/T services.
+We operate on a global basis with locations in the ${\it U.S.}$ , ${\it Europe}$ , ${\it East Asia}$ and ${\it Asia Pacific.
+By}$ utilizing our worldwide resources, we believe we have been able to deliver high quality, cost-effective I/T services.
 NetSol Technologies Pvt.
 Ltd. ("NetSol PK") develops the majority of the software for us.
 NetSol PK was the first company in Pakistan to achieve the ISO 9001 accreditation.
-In 2003, we also obtained the Carnegie Mellon's Software Engineering Institute ("SEI") Capable Maturity Model ("CMM") Level 3 assessment.
+In 2004, we also obtained the Carnegie Mellon's Software Engineering Institute ("SEI") Capable Maturity Model ("CMM") Level 4 assessment.
 According to the SEI website, the CMM is a model for judging the maturity of the software process of an organization and for identifying the key practices that are required for the maturity of these processes.
 The software CMM has been developed by the software community with stewardship by the SEI.
 There are only a few software companies worldwide that have achieved SEI CMM Level 3 as of April 2003.
 NetSol obtained SEI CMM Level 2 assessment in 2002.
 According to the SEI website, www.sei.cmu/sema/pdf/sw-cmm/2003apr.pdf, the CMM levels developed by SEI in conjunction with the software industry are the highest levels of recognition for quality and best practices a software company can achieve.